Modern Machine Learning for LHC Physicists: Basics

 as part of the training.
+If the source of the systematic uncertainty is stochastic, the pull itself should form a standard, unit Gaussian.
+For other systematic limitations, the Gaussian likelihood might not be appropriate and the pull can have other shapes.

-For the initial BNN run it turns out that this distribution indeed looks like a Gaussian in the peak region, but with too large and not exponentially suppressed tails.
+For the initial BNN run it turns out that the pull distribution indeed looks like a Gaussian around the peak, but with too large and not exponentially suppressed tails.
 We can improve this behavior using an inspiration from the boosting of a decision tree.
 We enhance the impact of critical phase space points through an increased event weight, leading us to a boosted version of the BNN loss,

-This boosted or feedback training will improve the network performance both, in the precision of the amplitude prediction and in the learned uncertainty on the network amplitudes.
+This boosted or feedback training will improve the network performance both, in the accuracy of the amplitude prediction and in the learned uncertainty on the network amplitudes.
 If we limit ourselves to self-consistency arguments, we can select the amplitudes with $n_j>1$ through large pull values, as defined in Eq.\eqref{eq:bnn_pull}.
 It turns out that this \underline{loss-based boosting} significantly improves the uncertainty estimate.
-However, in the upper right panel of Fig.~\ref{fig:amplitudes} we see that the effect on the large amplitudes is modest, large amplitudes still lead to too many outliers in the network precision, and we also tend to systematically underestimate those large amplitudes.
+Unfortunately, for our amplitude applications we find that the effect on the large amplitudes is modest.
+They still lead to too many outliers in the network accuracy, and we also tend to systematically underestimate those large amplitudes.

+To further improve the performance of our network we can target the problematic phase space points directly, by increasing $n_j$ based on the size of the amplitudes.
+This \underline{process-specific} boosting goes beyond the self-consistency of the network and directly improves a specific task beyond just learning the distribution of amplitudes over phase space.
+In Fig.~\ref{fig:amplitudes} we see that at least for the training data the $\Delta$-distribution looks the same for small and large amplitudes.